GPUOpen-Tools/radeon_gpu_profiler/docs/source/user_debug_markers.rst

 .. image:: media_rgp/rgp_user_markers_1.png

-"Draw Particles" User marker with the draw calls enclosed in the User Marker

 User markers can also be seen in the wavefront occupancy view when you color by user events.
 Coloring by user events is also possible in the event timing view.
-As seen below, any events enclosed by the same user marker will be shown with the same color.
-Any events not enclosed by user markers are shown in grey.
-The coloration is only affected by the Push/PopMarker combination; the SetMarker has no effect on the user event color since these markers simply mark a particular moment in time.
+As seen below, user events are push and pop durations, and any RGP events that fall within a user event duration will be shown with the same color as that user event.
+SetMarker applies a unique color to the single RGP event immediately following the marker.
+Any events not enclosed by user events or preceded by a SetMarker are shown in grey.

 Additionally, the user event names are displayed in an Overlay at the top of the event timeline view.